Bucciamarcia/mush_on/README.md

 ### 0.0.15

-- Adds payments
+- Adds payments.

 ### 0.0.16

-- Adds email login
+- Adds email login.
-- Exports to excel
+- Exports to excel.
-- Fixed a bug where team name would not update correctly
+- Fixed a bug where team name would not update correctly.

 ### 0.0.17